Learn more about applying for the STEM scheme. We have 5 stages in our recruitment process.

 - proof of Australian citizenship

-When we receive your application we first check your eligibility.
-If you meet the basic eligibility requirements you will be invited to complete gamification testing.
+When we get your application we first check your eligibility.
+If you meet the basic eligibility requirements, we’ll invite you to complete gamification testing.

-We’ll send you a link to the online gamification, which is hosted externally to our website.
-The testing is made up of a set of mini games that will take about 20 minutes to complete.
-You will get an additional 5 minutes to log in and read the testing information.
+We’ll send you a link to the online gamification.
+The testing is a set of mini games that will take about 20 minutes to complete.
+You’ll get an additional 5 minutes to log in and read the testing information.
 The games will test your skills and abilities in:

 - problem solving